-E-bike operators must be responsible and SLOW DOWN in BRC.
-And remember, Black Rock City moves slowly and the best parts are often those random moments - you will miss BRC if you move too fast.
-Note that bike repair camps are not equipped to fix e-bikes.
+And remember, Black Rock City moves slowly, and the best parts are often those random moments - you will miss BRC if you move too fast.

-PERSONAL TRANSPORTATION VEHICLES (PTVS)
+PERSONAL TRANSPORTATION VEHICLES

 Personal Transportation Vehicles are subject to the same rules as any other motorized vehicles, including the 5 mph speed limit and use of front and rear lights at night.
 BLM Rangers will issue citations for noncompliance.
 Please review the complete list of allowed and disallowed vehicles on the Burning Man website.